SolarPi/Solar-Pi/Docs/docs/solar-pi-apps.md

 ## Languages
 This allows you to change the display language of your Solar Pi.
 If the language that is currently used is not suitable, you can change it by clicking on the button for your language.
 After that, you'll need to reboot your Solar Pi.

+## Battery Meter
+At the bottom left corner of the display, you will find a battery meter.
+This displays how much charge you have left in the batteries.
+You can hide this by going into `Solar Pi Settings > Performance & Power > Show battery meter`